APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization

-Although beam search offers efficiency gains, it inevitably introduces a fundamental \textbf{training–inference inconsistency}.
-This inconsistency stems from the disparity between the \textbf{teacher-forcing} objective and the \textbf{pruning-based} inference.
-Specifically, standard training assumes that the ground-truth prefix is always available, ignoring the risk of early elimination.
-However, during inference, candidates are rigorously filtered based on their prefix scores.
-Consequently, the model is not trained to "survive" the beam pruning process: a globally relevant item may be prematurely discarded simply because its initial tokens fail to rank in the Top-$K$ during the early stages of decoding.
-As empirically verified in~\autoref{fig:observation}(c), items that are identified as global Top-20 by \textit{Full-Item Sorting} are prematurely discarded during the intermediate steps of beam search.
+Although beam search offers substantial efficiency gains, it introduces a fundamental \textbf{training-inference inconsistency}, arising from the \textbf{teacher-forcing} training paradigm and the \textbf{pruning-based} inference process.
+Specifically, standard training assumes that the ground-truth prefix is always available, while beam search aggressively prunes low-scoring prefixes during inference.
+As a result, the model is not explicitly optimized to retain globally relevant items under beam constraints: an item with high overall likelihood may still be prematurely discarded because its early-stage prefixes fail to rank in the Top-$K$.
+As empirically verified in \autoref{fig:observation}(c), some items ranked in the global Top-20 by \textit{Full-Item Sorting} are eliminated during intermediate beam search steps.

-To address this issue, we conduct a formal analysis comparing beam search with full-space ranking, showing that the gap stems from additional prefix-level constraints imposed by beam decoding, which are absent from standard training objectives.
-To mitigate this problem, we propose \textbf{Adaptive Prefix-Aware Optimization (\ourmethod{})} framework, which introduces prefix-level optimization losses during training to better align the model with its inference behavior.
-In developing this framework, we resolve two key challenges: (1) how to design an effective prefix-aware loss, and (2) how to determine the relative importance of different prefixes.
-For the first challenge, motivated by the ranking nature of beam search, we design the objective to reflect its progressive candidate filtering.
+To address this issue, we conduct a formal analysis comparing beam search with full-space ranking, showing that beam search introduces additional prefix-level ranking constraints, which are absent from standard training objectives.
+To mitigate this problem, we propose the \textbf{Adaptive Prefix-Aware Optimization (\ourmethod{})} framework, which introduces prefix-level optimization losses during training to better align the model with its inference behavior.
+While inference-side solutions may alleviate this issue, they often introduce additional serving latency.
+Therefore, instead of modifying the beam-search pipeline, we focus on a training-side solution that aligns optimization with beam-search inference without increasing inference cost.
+In developing this framework, we resolve two key challenges: how to design effective prefix-aware objectives, and how to adaptively prioritize different prefixes during optimization.
+For the first challenge, motivated by the ranking nature of beam search, we design prefix-level objectives that explicitly model the progressive pruning behavior of beam search.
 Specifically, the model is encouraged to maintain high-quality prefixes through pointwise and pairwise ranking optimization.
 For the second challenge, we observe that the effectiveness of beam search largely depends on whether suboptimal prefixes can still preserve the correct candidates during the decoding process.
 Accordingly, we propose adaptive worst-prefix optimization, which focuses the optimization on the currently weakest prefix during training.